DevonMiller-tfo/DevonMiller-tfo/README.md

 - 👋 Hi, I’m @DevonMiller-tfo (I work with Tech for Operations at Accenture)
 - 👀 I’m interested in Cloud Architecture
-- 🌱 I’m currently learning ...
-GCP Professional Architect
+- 🌱 I’m a ...
+Google certified Professional Cloud Architect
 - 💞️ I’m looking to collaborate on ... ways to make workflows simple and elegant
 - 📫 How to reach me ... devon.c.miller@accenture.com